SaitoYutaka/Spresense-clang/README.md

 :warning:
 This page is not still complete.
-I can not run nuttx on spresense.
+I had only tried run hello world example.
 So this page say that I tried to build with clang.
 I think that It may help someone to try build nuttx with clang.
 Please some advice if you find something wrong.